 Attendees of this one-of-a-kind event include over 10,000 leaders, entrepreneurs, and policymakers in the cannabis industry—85% of them have purchasing power.
 It’s a valuable opportunity for both B2C and B2B businesses, with focus on cultivation, extraction and processing, and retail, as well as business services, policy, and regulation.

 LEARN MORE: https://cannabisbusinesssummit.com/

 This huge cannabis trade show is typically held in December.
-In 2019 it’s running over 5 days—from December 9 to 13.
-Held at the Las Vegas Convention Center, it’s a huge event with over 30,000 attendees, more than 1,000 exhibitors, 150 speakers, and dozens of conference sessions.
+In 2019 this event ran over 5 days, from December 9 to 13.
+Held at the Las Vegas Convention Center, this huge event welcomed over 30,000 attendees, more than 1,000 exhibitors, 150 speakers, and dozens of conference sessions.
 These stats make MJBizCon the country’s biggest cannabis convention and the overall fastest-growing trade show.

 Attendees include people from all sectors of the industry:

 - Sales, management, and executive-level employees of larger national and global companies

 With such a varied attendee line-up, MJBizCon is a great exhibition opportunity for any company working in the cannabis industry.
 Look out for this one in December 2020.